-I wrote this article for my own children and figure others may find it helpful.
+I wrote this article for my own children and how they can deal with change.
+Hopefully you can find it helpful as well.

 Your life is like an adventure, and you’re the lead character.